dinabandhu50/DEEP_IMPLEMENTS/README.md

 - >Given a pytorch DNN architecture, train it to obtain best result for the task.

 I will be using pytorch to do all the implementation.
 After completation of this project I will be learning
-- Transfer Learning
+- Transfer learning
+- GPU and TPU training
-- Model Training
+- Data augmentation
+- LR Scheduler, Optimizerand Loss functions
 - Optua: to obtain best hyper-parameters
 - Pytorch model Ensembling